yogesh12s/Weighing-Scale-Weight-Capture-SDK/README.md

 This application is extremely useful in industries where weight measurement is critical:

 🏭 Manufacturing & Production
-Measure raw materials going into production
+-Measure raw materials going into production

-Automate pack weight verification before shipping
+-Automate pack weight verification before shipping

 🚚 Logistics & Warehousing
-Record box or pallet weight while scanning inventory
+-Record box or pallet weight while scanning inventory

-Integrate weight readings with barcode/RFID systems
+-Integrate weight readings with barcode/RFID systems

 🛒 Retail & Billing Counters
-Integrate with POS to fetch real-time weight for items sold by weight
+-Integrate with POS to fetch real-time weight for items sold by weight

 🧪 Laboratory or Medical Use
-Capture sample weights during tests or experiments
+-Capture sample weights during tests or experiments

 📦 Shipping & Dispatch Centers
-Verify weight during parcel packaging and invoicing
+-Verify weight during parcel packaging and invoicing

-Prevent fraud or underweight packaging
+-Prevent fraud or underweight packaging

 **Contact:**